Fast Facts: Unnamed Moon Mission (Ye-6 No. 2)

-This spacecraft was the first “second-generation” Soviet lunar probe (known as Ye-6).
-These were designed to accomplish a survivable landing on the surface of the Moon.
+This spacecraft was the first “second generation” Soviet lunar probe (known as Ye-6), designed to accomplish a survivable landing on the surface of the Moon.

-The Ye-6 probes were equipped with simple lander capsules (called the Automatic Lunar Station or Avtomaticheskaya lunnaya stantsiya, ALS) whose primary objective was to send back photographs from the lunar surface.
+The Ye-6 probes were equipped with simple 220 pound (100-kilogram) lander capsules (called the Automatic Lunar Station or Avtomaticheskaya lunnaya stantsiya, ALS) whose primary objective was to send back photographs from the lunar surface.
 Each egg-shaped ALS was installed on a roughly cylindrical-shaped main bus.

-Like the Mars and Venera deep space probes, the Ye-6 Luna spacecraft were also launched by the four-stage 8K78 (Molniya) booster but modified for lunar missions.
+Like the Mars and Venera deep space probes, the Ye-6 Luna spacecraft were also launched by the four-stage 8K78 (Molniya) booster, but modified for lunar missions.
 This first Ye-6 probe was designed to cruise for about three days before landing on the Moon on Jan.
 7, 1963 at 19:55:10 UT.

 Like many of its deep space predecessors, the probe failed to escape Earth orbit because of a failure in the Blok L translunar injection stage.
-There was apparently a failure in the inverter in the power system of the I-100 guidance system (which controlled both the Blok L and the spacecraft), which failed to issue a command to fire the Blok L engine.
-The spacecraft remained in Earth orbit, unacknowledged by the Soviets.
+There was apparently a failure in a current converter in the power system of the I-100 instrument container (which controlled both the Blok L and the spacecraft), which as a result, failed to issue a command to fire the Blok L engine.
+The spacecraft remained in Earth orbit, unacknowledged by the Soviets until Jan.
+11, 1963.